 SPACE10Editor & Copywriter

-SPACE10 is a research and design lab on a mission to design better and more sustainable ways of living.
-We do this by exploring projects and solutions that pertain to sustainable food, shared living, digital interfaces and more.
-Our work has resulted in a number of awards, including making FastCompany’s list of Most Influential Design Companies 2019.
+SPACE10 is a research and design lab on a mission create better ways of living for people and planet.
+The lab explores projects and solutions that pertain to sustainable food, shared living, digital interfaces and more.
+The company’s work has resulted in a number of awards, including making FastCompany’s list of Most Influential Design Companies 2019.

 As the editor, I co-ran our owned media channels — communicating our projects while creating and commissioning original content that sparks conversations around how to design better living.
 I also acted as editor for our research reports.
 As a copywriter, I dabbled in everything from writing cookbook introductions to in-app experiences.
 In particular, I focused on writing about the socioeconomic challenges around ensuring equal access to ‘better’ living.

 Some examples of my work:

 Future Food Today is a collection of delicious and sustainable recipes from the SPACE10 Test Kitchen that help us eat better — for ourselves and the planet.
 Released in May 2019, it’s SPACE10's first cookbook and the result of months spent testing recipes at home and abroad.
 At its core, Future Food Today is a tangible vision for what the sustainable kitchen of tomorrow may look like.
 Uniting technology, science and food, this cookbook keeps both people and planet in mind.